Enjoy views of a sparkling Aegan Sea and bohemian markets.

 If you’re arriving by car, there are several parking options available, including a range of car parks accessible on foot or by free shuttle bus.
 Book a parking space online in advance and save up to 70%.

 Once you’re at the airport, we’ve got lots of shops for you to browse.
 Visit The Watch Collection for designer watches, or head to World Duty Free for cosmetics, chocolates and more tax-free.
 If you need something for the flight, get snacks or a book at WHSmith or travel-sized toiletries at Boots.
-You can even get your nails done at Aerospa to feel truly holiday ready.

 All that shopping might make you peckish, so we’ve got great cafés, bars and restaurants for you to enjoy.
-You’ll find all your favourite coffee shops like Costa and Caffé Nero, as well as sit-down meal options such as All Bar One, Frankie & Benny’s and Giraffe.
 You can also grab food to go at Burger King, Wrapchic or Pret a Manger.

 Arriving at Bodrum Airport